 published July 2011

-BUY IT NOW – Kindle (e-book only)
+BUY IT NOW – e-book

 They’ve had more UK hits than the Beatles, the Stones, the Who and the Kinks.
 They’ve sold more albums than the entire current Top 40 combined.
 They’ve been together for over 40 years and have a worldwide discography that’s approximately twice the size of Connecticut.
 They are Status Quo and, as much as any of the handful of other bands that can rightly be termed a rock institution, they have maintained both a musical integrity and a commercial viability that defies any attempt to downplay their importance.